Hunting notices and updates

 Improvements to moose management

 During the moose management review in 2019, we heard from people across Ontario who wanted moose hunting to be fairer and more sustainable.
-Improvements will start in 2020 with more changes coming for the 2021 hunting season.
-Learn more about the changes and how you can prepare for them.
+Learn more about the changes made in 2020 and 2021.

-The moose tag draw is being replaced by a points-based tag allocation process in 2021.
-Learn more about how moose tags will be distributed to resident hunters beginning in 2021.
+The moose tag draw was being replaced by a points-based tag allocation process in 2021.
+Learn more about how moose tags are distributed to resident hunters.